hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 1. Lane-lines Detection:

-For lane-lines detetction two functions are used:
+For lane-lines detection two functions are used:
-- `find_lane_pixels()` : Which uses the sliding window method to detect lines in case of no prior fits have occured. first histogram is used to identify the intial window positions and then sliding window approach is used to detect onlythe relevant pixels in the frame.
+- `find_lane_pixels()` : Which uses the sliding window method to detect lines in case of no prior fits have occurred. first histogram is used to identify the initial window positions and then sliding window approach is used to detect only the relevant pixels in the frame.

 -  `search_around_poly()` : When a lane has been fitted in previous frames it's ineffcieint to search the entire frame again, so this function is used to search within a margin of the prior fitted lines as follows: